Sarabhai vs Sarabhai: Synopsis

-Supporting characters in the family include Indravadhan's sister Ila, and her deaf husband Madhusudan, whose catchphrase is "Hain?".
-Comedy and conflict ensue in the daily events happening in the Sarabhais' lives.
-Much of the humour in the show is derived from the shallow interactions among the city's elite and their perceived notions of the shortcomings and failings of middle-class society.
-It has a cult-like status among all the Indian sitcoms.
+Comedy and conflict ensue in the daily events occurring in the Sarabhais' lives and much of the mother-in-law humour in the show is derived from the shallow interactions among the city's elite and their perceived notions of the shortcomings and failings of middle-class society.
+The show has a cult-like status among all the Indian sitcoms.